melmel27/comakery/README.md

 To allow trading between Foreign Reg S account addresses but forbid flow back to US Reg D account addresses until the end of the Reg D lockup period
 * Call `setRestrictions(address, groupIDForRegS, shorterTimeLock, maxTokens)` for Reg S investors
 * Call `setRestrictions(address, groupIDForRegD, longerTimeLock, maxTokens)` for Reg D investors
-* `allowGroupTransfer(groupIDForRegS, groupIDForRegS, groupTimeLock)` allow Reg S trading
+* `setAllowGroupTransfer(groupIDForRegS, groupIDForRegS, groupTimeLock)` allow Reg S trading
 * The token holders in the group can trade with each other as long as:
     * the `addressTimelock` and `groupTimeLock` times have passed; and
     * the recipient of a token transfer does not exceeded the `maxTokens` in their account address.h